pandas-dev/pandas/doc/source/user_guide/timeseries.rst

     frequency offsets except for 'M', 'A', 'Q', 'BM', 'BA', 'BQ', and 'W' which all have a default of 'right'.

-    This might lead to unintended look-ahead bias as in the following example:
+    This might unintendedly lead to looking ahead, where the value for a later time is pulled back to a previous time as in the following example with the :class:`~pandas.tseries.offsets.BusinessDay` frequency:

     .. ipython:: python